-The definition does not include contract staff.
-If a service has been 'in house' and is subsequently 'contracted out' children or staff will no longer be eligible for priority admission under this criterion.

-10. For all schools where the Local Authority (LA) is the Admissions Authority (AA) for the school and any schools where the Admissions Authority (the Governing Body) has a policy to use the LA's measuring system, the route from home to school has been measured using the "shortest designated route"

-We measure the shortest straight line ("as the crow flies") distance from the home address the school building.
+- 8. The definition does not include contract staff.
+If a service has been 'in house' and is subsequently 'contracted out' children or staff will no longer be eligible for priority admission under this criterion. - 9.
+The definition does not include peripatetic staff. - 10.
+For all schools where the Local Authority (LA) is the Admissions Authority (AA) for the school and any schools where the Admissions Authority (the Governing Body) has a policy to use the LA's measuring system, the route from home to school has been measured using the "shortest designated route" We measure the shortest straight line ("as the crow flies") distance from the home address to the school building.
 We have a geographical mapping system which works out an easting and northing for both the home and school and calculates the distance between them.
 The final place will then be allocated to the person living the shortest distance from the school.